Mukherjee-Samarth family

-The Mukherjee-Samarth family is a Hindu Bengali-Marathi family that has been involved in the Hindi film industry since the 1930s, Shobhana Samarth having first acted in a film in 1935.
+The Mukherjee-Samarth family is a Bengali-Marathi Hindu family that has been involved in the Hindi film industry since the 1930s, Shobhana Samarth having first acted in a film in 1935.
 The Mukherjee family was connected to the Samarth family by Tanuja's marriage to Shomu Mukherjee in 1973.

 Mukherjees

-The Mukherjee side of the family is a Bengali Hindu Kulin Brahmin family headed by Sashadhar Mukherjee, described as the founder of Filmalaya studios.
-Sashadhar was married to Ashok Kumar's sister Satirani Ganguly.
+The Mukherjee side of the family is a Bengali Hindu Kulin Brahmin family which was originally headed by Sashadhar Mukherjee's father Haripada Mukherjee, a lawyer hailing from the present-day state of West Bengal, who established a successful practice in the city of Jhansi.
+Sashadhar, who went on to become one of the pioneers of Indian cinema and the founder of Filmalaya studios, was Haripada's second son.
+Sashadhar would later go on to marry Ashok Kumar's sister Satirani Ganguly.

 Their five sons, Rono Mukherjee, Joy Mukherjee, Deb Mukherjee, Shomu Mukherjee and Shubir Mukherjee followed him into the industry.
 Rono was the director and composer of a single movie.
-He is also the father of actress Sharbani Mukherjee.
+He is the father of actors Sharbani Mukherjee and Samrat Mukherjee.
 Joy and Deb were both actors.
 Deb's son is director Ayan Mukerji and daughter Sunita is married to director Ashutosh Gowariker.
-Shomu became a director and producer.
-He is the father of actresses Kajol and Tanishaa.
-Chandana Mukherjee was a scholar of her times.
-She was the eldest among all the Mukherjee children.
-She got married into Guha Family, landlords of their times.
+Shomu became a director and producer, and is the father of actresses Kajol and Tanishaa.
 Shubir is also a producer.

+Sashadhar's elder brother was Ravindramohan Mukherjee, a renowned magistrate in Jhansi.
+He had 3 sons and 5 daughters.
+His eldest son Lalit Kishore Mukherjee (d.
+October 1991) was married to Monica Mukherjee (d.
+July 27th 2009) and had 5 children (3 sons and 2 daughters) - Surjoe Mukerji, Gauri Chakravarty, Bina Chatterjee, Shakti Mukerji and Satyajit Mukerji.
+Ravindramohan's second son, Shyam Mukherjee, worked as a film editor, and remained a bachelor till his death in 2015.

-Sashadhar's elder brother was Ravindramohan Mukherjee.
-His son, Ram Mukherjee, was a film director and one of the founders of Filmalaya Studios.
+Ravindramohan's youngest son, Ram Mukherjee, was a film director and one of the founders of Filmalaya Studios.
 He died on 22 October 2017.
-He had two children with his wife Krishna Mukerji, the actress Rani Mukerji, and Raja Mukerji who is a producer.
+He had two children with his wife Krishna Mukerji, the actress Rani Mukerji, and Raja Mukerji, who is a producer.

+Sashadhar's younger brother, Prabodh Mukherjee, was a film producer.
+He died on 3 May 2008, leaving behind his wife Parul Rani Mukherjee, and their sons Tapan and Basudeb.
+Both sons work in the film distribution business.

-Sashadhar's younger brother, Subodh Mukherjee, was a director.
+Sashadhar's other younger brother, Subodh Mukherjee, was a director.
 He died on 21 May 2005.
 He is survived by his wife Kamala, sons Subhash and Sanjay and daughter Gitanjali.
+None of Subodh's children, unlike their cousins, are involved in show business.

-Filmalaya Studios is currently owned by the surviving Mukerji brothers.
+Filmalaya Studios is currently owned and managed by the surviving Mukerji brothers.